Eugene D. Santarelli

-Lieutenant General Eugene D. Santarelli (born c.
-1943) is a retired United States Air Force officer who last served as vice commander of Pacific Air Forces from July 1995 to November 1998.
+Lieutenant General Eugene D. Santarelli (August 14, 1944 - September 21, 2023) was a United States Air Force officer who last served as vice commander of Pacific Air Forces from July 1995 to November 1998.
 The command is responsible for Air Force activities covering the Pacific region, serving at 12 major locations, primarily in Hawaii, Alaska, South Korea, Japan and Guam.

 Santarelli entered the Air Force through the Reserve Officer Training Corps program in 1966 after graduating from the University of Notre Dame.
-He has commanded a numbered air force, an air division and three wings, as well as being executive officer to the Air Force chief of staff.
-He is a command pilot with more than 3,600 hours in fighter aircraft, including 901 combat hours in the F-4 Phantom which he earned during two tours in Southeast Asia.
+He commanded a numbered air force, an air division and three wings, as well as being executive officer to the Air Force chief of staff.
+He was a command pilot with more than 3,600 hours in fighter aircraft, including 901 combat hours in the F-4 Phantom which he earned during two tours in Southeast Asia.